Managing flooding

 Volume 2 - Part 3 PDF, 14072.3 KB

 Randwick City Council commenced a Floodplain Risk Management Study and Plan for this catchment in May 2021.
-The study is currently in its inception stage where the consultants are collecting and collating data on flooding and the catchment, and reviewing and updating the available flood models.
+The study is currently in its inception stage where the consultants are collecting and collating data on flooding and the catchment and, reviewing and updating the available flood models.
 These computer models will provide the technical information for assessment of the effectiveness and feasibility of various flood mitigation measures.
-A draft report for the Floodplain Risk Management Study is due for completion in August 2022.
-Community consultation is expected to occur in two phases, in February 2022 for input to the study, and September 2022 for public exhibition of the report.
+A draft report for the Floodplain Risk Management Study is due for completion in October 2023.
+Community consultation is expected to occur in December 2023 for public exhibition of the report.

 Birds Gully and Bunnerong Creeks Floodplain Risk Management Study Media Release - September 2021 PDF, 888.93 KB